artofcodelabs/rdux/README.md

 ![Logo](docs/logo.webp)

-Rdux is a Rails plugin.

-This library provides your application with audit logs.
-Rdux gives the Rails app an ability to store in the database sanitized input data (**action name** ➕ **payload**) as the `Rdux::Action`.
-**Action** is a PORO whose `call` or `up` method takes the **payload** as the argument.
-Use `meta` to save additional data like `current_user.id`, etc.
-Use `up_result` to store DB changes, IDs of created records, responses from 3rd parties etc.

 Rdux is a minimal take on event sourcing.

-Rdux provides support for reverting actions 👉 down

-organically introduces 2 layers: actions and queries

-unifies the type of payload 👉 no more with_indifferent_access

-saves failed and nested actions

-~It makes it easy to trace when, where, why, and how your application's state changed.

-Retry action.
+Rdux is a Rails plugin that provides your application with audit logs.
+Rdux gives the Rails app an ability to store in the database sanitized input data, the name of module/class (an action) responsible for processing them, processing result and metadata.
+Rdux represents database data using `Rdux::Action` and `Rdux::FailedAction` models which can be nested.
+`Rdux::Action`s can be reverted and retried.

 ## 📲 Instalation